jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

-The `@LocatorApplication` annotation works in the same way as the `@PeerCacheApplication` and `@CacheServerApplication` annotations, bootstrapping a VMware GemFire process and overriding the default `ClientCache` instance provided by SBDG.
+The `@LocatorApplication` annotation works in the same way as the `@PeerCacheApplication` and `@CacheServerApplication` annotations, bootstrapping a [vmware-gemfire-name] process and overriding the default `ClientCache` instance provided by [spring-boot-gemfire-name].

 <p class="note"><strong>Note:</strong>
 If your <code>@SpringBootApplication</code> class is